-Join 400 parents, educators and other professionals representing 43+ school districts from throughout Virginia joined together for a day of learning, networking and inspirations.
-The keynote speaker Dr. Julie Causton will speak on the “Heartset of Inclusive Education” and then provide three breakout sessions.
-Charlotte Woodward, our lunch speaker, will inspire the audience with her life at George Mason University.
-The Transition Conference is back again for parents and educators of transition age students.
+Thanks for coming!
+Parents, educators and other professionals representing 43+ school districts from throughout Virginia joined together for a day of learning, networking and inspirations.
+The keynote speaker Dr. Julie Causton spoke on the “Heartset of Inclusive Education” and then provided three breakout sessions.
+Charlotte Woodward, our lunch speaker, inspired the audience with her life at George Mason University.
+The Transition Conference was back again for parents and educators of transition age students.

-30+ exhibitors will provide resources and services.
-Self-advocates may introduce speakers as session hosts and greet the attendees.
-Volunteers are needed to keep the conference running smoothly.
-We will once again honor educators with the Outstanding Educator Awards at lunch.
+30+ exhibitors provided resources and services.
+Self-advocates introduced speakers as session hosts and greet the attendees.
+Volunteers kept the conference running smoothly.
+We honored educators with the Outstanding Educator Awards at lunch.
 We always appreciate the sponsors that allow us to offer this conference at a low-cost to all attendees!

 Keynote and Breakout Sessions – Dr. Julie Causton